schmitz1193/quizzes/README.md

-Nashville Software School Cohort 11
+#Nashville Software School Cohort 11
-Front-End
+Front-End Quizzes

-This repository holds quizzes that were given during the first 3 months of NSS.
+  *This repository holds quizzes that were given during the first 3 months of NSS.